How to Create Catchy Flat Illustration: Tips and Tricks

 What Is Flat Design?

 Let’s start with the terminology.
-Today, the term «flat design» is applied to graphics for numerous purposes and tasks which have common stylistic features.
-Flat design is the direction that found its broad and diverse expression on digital art and is famous for the minimalistic and concise use of visual expressive means.
-Nowadays the term is widely used as the opposite of «rich design» due to harmonic simplicity taken as the basis of this design approach.
-The most prominent feature which actually has inspired the name of this direction is applying flat 2-dimensional visual details as the opposite to highly realistic and detailed skeuomorphic images.
+Today, the term «flat design» is applied to graphics for numerous purposes and tasks that have common stylistic features.
+Flat design is the direction that found its broad and diverse expression in digital art and is famous for the minimalistic and concise use of visual expressive means.
+Nowadays, the term is widely used as the opposite of «rich design» because of the harmonic simplicity that underlies this design approach.
+The most prominent feature that has actually inspired the name of this direction is applying flat 2-dimensional visual details as opposed to highly realistic and detailed skeuomorphic images.
 Flat design has been developing for the last couple of years covering more and more fields of graphic design still finding the broadest and most diverse application in the sphere of digital design for web and mobile interfaces.
 This design approach is found as the style favorable for enhancing usability and visual harmony of user interfaces.

 Obviously, flat design hasn’t appeared out of thin air.
-Its roots are usually set in Swiss style which historians of the design sphere find its direct ancestor.
-Swiss style, also known as International Typographic Style or shorter International Style, is the direction which appeared and got its dose of criticism in the 1920s and later won its bright expression in graphic design in Switzerland of 1940-50s fairly becoming the solid foundation of graphic design of mid 20th century around the world.
+Its roots are usually set in the Swiss style, which historians of the design sphere find to be its direct ancestor.
+Swiss style, also known as International Typographic Style or shorter International Style, is the direction that appeared and got its dose of criticism in the 1920s and later won its bright expression in graphic design in Switzerland of 1940-50s fairly becoming the solid foundation of graphic design of the mid-20th century around the world.

 How to make flat illustrations original and add personal style to them